yashkumawat15/DreamTeam-Internship-Assg-01-Heart-Disease-Analysis/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is for educational purposes.
+The dataset is synthetically generated and does not contain any real disease data.